Don't fall prey to conflict entrepreneurs

 Politically.
 Socially.
 Racially.
 Ideologically.
 Religiously.
 Geographically.
 Any other -ally out there.

 Unfortunately, conflict entrepreneurship is big business, and it’s scary.
+The path to becoming a conflict entrepreneurial unicorn is wide and short.

-And perhaps most unsettling, it takes zero experience, financial backing, wisdom, or talent to become a successful conflict entrepreneur.
+Perhaps most unsettling, it takes zero experience, financial backing, wisdom, or talent to become a successful conflict entrepreneur.

 We see example after example in popular media of people who make their living off of reducing complicated issues into black-and-white binaries, removing nuance from conversation in favor of parroted talking points, and stereotyping the many based off the actions of the few.